kito15/-Simple-Language-Lexical-Analyzer/README.md

-Constructing a lexical analyzer for a simple programming language.
+Constructed a lexical analyzer for a simple programming language.